Pharmacotherapies

 • naloxone

 Nicotine replacement therapy (NRT) provides nicotine in controlled doses in the form of patches or gum to reduce cravings to smoke tobacco [23505].
 Overall NRT assists with helping Aboriginal and Torres Strait Islander people to quit smoking, especially when follow up support is provided [29583][23804].
-Other medications are varencline (champix) and bupropion.
+Other medications are varenicline (Champix) and bupropion.

 Opioid substitution treatment (OST) is prescribing drugs such as methadone or buprenorphine to replace opioids such as heroin or pharmaceutical oxycodone [23505].
 These drugs work by reducing cravings and withdrawal symptoms.
 They also help to take the person away from the harmful effects of injecting drug use and the drug taking environment.

-Naltrexone blocks the effects of heroin (and other opioids) so that people cannot get high from using [23505].
-Naltrexone can also be used to block the effects of alcohol.
-If people drink alcohol while taking naltrexone, they are still affected (their coordination and memory are affected and they slur their words) but they get less of a high.
+Naltrexone can be used to help people control their drinking.
+If people drink alcohol while taking naltrexone, they are still affected (their coordination and memory are affected and they slur their words) but they get less of a high [23505].
+Naltrexone is also sometimes used to block the effects of heroin (and other opioids) as part of treatment to support preventing relapse [35303].

 References